Unleash/unleash/website/docs/user_guide/environments.md

 Finally, metrics have also been upgraded to record the environment.
 This, in turn, means that Unleash can display usage metrics per environment.

+Despite this being a shift in how Unleash works, everything will continue to work exactly how it did for existing users.
+For backwards compatibility, we have created an environment named "default" that will contain all of the existing toggles and API keys.
+Read more about that in [the migration section](#migration).

 ![Environments Overview](/img/environments_overview.svg "A feature toggle exists across all environments, but take different activation strategies per environment.")